Webinar: Knee replacement with robotic surgical assistance (ROSA)

 10% discount for Benenden Health members

-Benenden Health members are entitled to 10% off total knee replacement surgery.
+Benenden Health members are entitled to 10% off knee pain treatments over £1,000.

 Request more information